Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 | CALC | Categorical | How often do you drink alcohol?|
 | MTRANS | Categorical | Which transportation do you usually use? |

+From exploratory data analysis we found that

+#### **SMOTE**
 Note that for this dataset, authors generated 77% of the data synthetically using Weka tool and SMOTE filter while 23% was collected directly from participants via a web platform.

-#### **SMOTE**

 ## **Objectives**